If your Laird outdoor sensor is having some trouble, you may need to adjust some settings through their mobile app to get it running smoothly.

 On this page, the only thing you need to check is that Battery Type is listed as "Alkaline."
 If it's not, please change it to "Alkaline" using the dropdown menu, and tap save.

 Those steps should get your Laird outdoor sensor up and running smoothly!
-If you've followed these steps and are still having trouble, please contact Conserv's Support Team at email@example.com.
+If you've followed these steps and are still having trouble, please contact Conserv's Support Team by creating a support ticket here.